-Tech is great when it works the way it needs to work, but that, unfortunately, isn’t always the case.
-If your team uses too many programs that don’t communicate with each other properly, it can take up unnecessary time.
-Alternatively, if you invest in too little, your competitors may leave you in the dust.
+Tech is great when it works the way you need it to, but that, unfortunately, isn’t always the case.
+Using too many programs that don’t communicate with each other can waste precious time.
+Alternatively, investing in too few can leave you trailing behind competitors.

 Sometimes the tech you’re using work great within their systems but they don’t communicate with other vital systems.
 This can cause inefficiencies in an agents’ already-busy schedule, and drive your admin team to pulling out their hair.
 How often does someone in your agency have to create or update a report and have to look in 10 different platforms for the data you need.